Wanderzest

 • Load them up: Add a layer of Instant Pot Refried Black Beans inside each tortilla along with the chicken, or stir in some frozen corn, diced bell peppers, or chopped onion for extra texture and flavor.

-🥣 How to Make This Easy Chicken Enchiladas Recipe
+🥣 How to Make This Chicken Enchiladas Recipe

 Step 1: Preheat your oven to 350°F.

-In a medium bowl, combine the shredded chicken with ½ of the enchilada sauce.
+In a medium bowl, combine the shredded chicken with 10 ounces of the enchilada sauce.

-Step 3: Spread ¼ of the can of enchilada sauce in the bottom of a 9x13 baking dish.
+Step 3: Spread 5 ounces of enchilada sauce in the bottom of a 9x13 baking dish.

 Step 4: Working with one tortilla at a time, sprinkle about 1 tablespoon of cheese down the center, add a spoonful of the chicken mixture, and roll it up.